This is a partial draft of a work-in-progress. You really shouldn’t read it.

 I could look out the window, I could watch TV, I could ring Hamish the Doorman on the intercom and have him bring up the mail.
 But I couldn’t go outside.

 You probably know all this already if you’ve read my previous memoir, She’ll Be Riding Six White Horses When She Comes When She Comes.
 When I was writing that (actually someone else wrote it, I just talked into one of those tape-recorders) I had pretty much given up wondering why I couldn’t go outside.
-I just figured it was the way life was.
-My life, anyway.

 Then I ate a lot of Choos.
 Choos were those chewy candies you always saw advertised in the Sunday supplements.
 They always had full-page ads in the back of the Herald-Tribune magazine.
 You remember them, probably.
-The ads were supposed to look real articles–you know, first person stories (“as told to Ruth E. McCarran”).
-But they were just advertisements in which fat ladies told how they lost 100 pounds by chewing Choos weight-loss candy.
+The ads were supposed to look like real articles–you know, first person stories (“as told to Ruth E. McCarran”).
+But they were really just advertisements in which fat ladies told how they lost 100 pounds by chewing Choos weight-loss candy.